The Best Cash Back Credit Cards of 2023

 Scotiabank Momentum VISA Infinite Card: The Scotia Momentum VISA Infinite card is designed to reward you for your everyday purchases.
 I believe it’s the best credit card available in Canada for families with large grocery bills.
-You receive a full 4% cash back on gas station and grocery store purchases.
-Additionally, you receive 2% cash back on your recurring payments and on drug store purchases.
+You receive a full 4% cash back on grocery store purchases and recurring payments.
+Additionally, you receive 2% cash back on your gas station and daily transit purchases.
 All other purchases earn 1% cash back.
 You are limited to earning the higher cash back rate for gas and groceries to $25,000 in annual spend.

 There is a minimum income requirement for this card: $60,000 a year for an individual and $100,000 for a household.
-This card comes with a $99 annual fee, but it can easily be overcome if you are smart about your spending, taking full advantage of the tiered system to get a higher cash back rate on common purchases.
+This card comes with a $120 annual fee, but the first year is waived and future years can easily be overcome if you are smart about your spending, taking full advantage of the tiered system to get a higher cash back rate on common purchases.